HertelDavid/CGI-Primer-Project/README.md

 Notes:

-The query string needs to be set as "HTML".
+The query string needs to be set as "HTML".\n
-The query string can also be set to "redirect". simple.cgi?HTML. simple.cgi?redirect
+The query string can also be set to "redirect".\n simple.cgi?HTML.\n simple.cgi?redirect